Where and How to Recycle or Dispose of Christmas Trees in California after Christmas

 metal spikes.
 All are contaminants or safety hazards.
 A

-voluntary donation of $10 per tree is suggested and appreciated.
+voluntary donation of (Prices may have changed!) $10 per tree is suggested and appreciated.

 Please do not leave money on the tree!